Rodan (film)

 Rodan (空の大怪獣 ラドン, Sora no Daikaijū Radon) is a 1956 Japanese kaiju film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.
-Produced and distributed by Toho Studios, it was Toho's first kaiju film to be shot in color, and is one of several giant monster films that found an audience outside Japan.
+Produced and distributed by Toho Studios, it is the debut film of the titular monster Rodan, Toho's first kaiju film to be shot in color, and one of several giant monster films that found an audience outside Japan.
+Rodan would become a staple monster later crossing over into the Godzilla franchise.
 The film stars Kenji Sahara and Yumi Shirakawa.
-In the United States, it was released in 1957 as Rodan!
-The Flying Monster!.
+Rodan premiered in Japan on December 26, 1956, and was released in the United States in August 1957.